bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 #### TCP Connection

-The first step in BlazingMQ client/broker interaction is the client initiating a TCP connection with the broker.
+The first step in a BlazingMQ client/broker interaction is the client initiating a TCP connection with the broker.

-Before we go into the mechanics of that, its worth briefly discussing how a BlazingMQ client can figure out the right TCP endpoint (IP + Port) of the BlazingMQ broker to connect to.
+Before we go into the mechanics of that, it's worth briefly discussing how a BlazingMQ client can figure out the right TCP endpoint (IP + Port) of the BlazingMQ broker to connect to.
 In an enterprise setting, the correct endpoint would typically be retrieved via some [service